 - If you’re using the bed on hardwood floors, protect them.
 The bed is lightweight and skids if a dog jumps onto it too enthusiastically

-- You need a bit of muscle to put it together
+- It would help if you had a bit of muscle to put it together

-- Works well and the removable gel pad is a bonus as it means you can supercharge the bed and make it extra cool
+- It works well, and the triple-layer pad is a bonus as it means you can supercharge the bed and make it extra cool.

 - Lightweight enough to take with you wherever you go

-- The bed is not puncture proof so avoid if your dog likes to dig before laying down
+- The bed is puncture-resistant but not puncture-proof, so avoid if your dog likes to dig before laying down.

 - Keep your dog cool safe and happy!